 During these studies, Dr. Mancuso found that many asthma patients limit physical activity and avoid exercise because they are concerned about exacerbating their respiratory symptoms.
-Lack of exercise, however, predisposes not only to direct adverse cardiovascular events, but also to obesity, depressive symptoms, and decreased pulmonary reserve, all of which can lead to adverse asthma outcomes.
-In order to increase physical activity, Dr. Mancuso conducted a randomized controlled trial to study the effectiveness of a novel psychosocial intervention to foster healthy lifestyle activities in primary care asthma patients.
+In order to increase healthy lifestyle physical activity, Dr. Mancuso conducted a randomized controlled trial to study the effectiveness of a psychosocial intervention to foster healthy physical activities in primary care asthma patients.
 Supported by the National Heart Lung and Blood Institute, the trial resulted in clinically important increases in weekly physical activity, and was particularly effective in patients with more depressive symptoms.

 Patients who present to urban emergency departments (ED) for asthma often do not have good self-management skills and do not have established sources of primary care.
 To address the educational needs of asthma ED patients, Dr. Mancuso conducted a randomized controlled trial supported by the National Heart Lung and Blood Institute aimed at fostering self-management in patients presenting for asthma to the ED at two inner city hospitals.
 Patients received interventions that addressed asthma knowledge, self-efficacy, and social support, and provided feedback regarding respiratory function.
 Quality of life and repeat ED visits improved in both groups, with particular benefit in younger patients.

 A recurring theme throughout this trajectory of work has been the impact of depressive symptoms on asthma outcomes.
-This covariate will be assessed in detail in future work supported by the National Heart Lung and Blood Institute to simultaneously modify asthma and major psychiatric disorders.
+Dr. Mancuso subsequently conducted a randomized trial supported by the National Heart Lung and Blood Institute to simultaneously modify asthma and major psychiatric disorders.
 The trial involved cognitive behavior therapy to concurrently improve self-management and was successful in improving outcomes for both respiratory and psychiatric symptoms.

 Medical Education in Research

-Dr. Mancuso is actively involved in training future clinical researchers through her roles as the Co-Director of the Masters Degree Program in Clinical Epidemiology and Health Services Research at the Weill Cornell Graduate School of Medical Sciences, the Co-Director of a T32 training grant in Clinical Epidemiology and Health Services Research supported by the Agency for Healthcare Research and Quality, and two T32 training grants in Rheumatology and Musculoskeletal Research supported by the National Institute of Arthritis and Musculoskeletal and Skin Diseases.
-In addition, through a clinical mentorship award from the National Heart Blood and Lung Institute, Dr. Mancuso trains physicians to become independent investigators.
+Dr. Mancuso is actively involved in training future clinical researchers through her roles as the Director of the Master's Degree Program in Clinical Epidemiology and Health Services Research at the Weill Cornell Graduate School of Medical Sciences, the Director of the Mentoring Cores for NIAMS-supported T32 training grants in Rheumatology and Orthopedic Biomechanics, and the Director of the Hospital for Special Surgery Faculty Mentoring Curriculum.
 Dr. Mancuso is a member of the Orthopedic Clinical Review Panel at the Hospital for Special Surgery which guides orthopedic surgeons in clinical research projects.
-She also is a sponsor for the Weill Cornell Medical College Travelers Research Fellowship Program, which offers minority college students opportunities to participate in medical research.
+She also is a sponsor for the Weill Cornell Graduate School of Medical Sciences Physicians' Assistant Master's Degree Program.

-Dr. Mancuso is a Fellow of the American College of Physicians and is a member of the Society for General Internal Medicine, the American Thoracic Society, and the Society for Clinical Epidemiology and Health Services Research.
-Dr. Mancuso also is the clinical epidemiologist of an external Data and Safety Monitoring Board at the Mount Sinai School of Medicine for a randomized controlled trial assessing an herbal therapy for asthma supported by the National Center for Complementary and Alternative Medicine.
+Dr. Mancuso is a Fellow of the American College of Physicians and is a member of the Society for General Internal Medicine, the American Thoracic Society, and the North American Spine Society.